 8.1 The supplier will seek to keep the service available for the use of the customer without interruptions.
 However, the supplier does not guarantee that the service is error-free or available to the customer without interruptions.
 Unless expressly agreed in writing, the supplier shall have the right to suspend delivery of the service for a reasonable duration if this is necessary in order to perform installation, change or maintenance work in respect of the service and such installation, change or maintenance work cannot be performed at a reasonable cost without suspension of the service.
 The supplier will seek to inform the customer of the interruptions in good time beforehand.

 9.1 Currency.
-The currency to be used for prices and invoicing is the Euro.
+The currency to be used for prices and invoicing is the Euro, unless otherwise agreed upon in writing.

 9.2 Default prices.
-If a price for a service has not been agreed in the Contract or otherwise, the price in the supplier’s current price list shall apply to the service in question.
+If a price for a service has not been agreed in the agreement or otherwise, the price in the supplier’s current price list shall apply to the service in question.
+The default prices will be available on the Supplier's website.

 9.3 Public charges.
 Value added tax shall be added to the prices in accordance with the then current regulations.
 If the amount of public charges determined by the authorities or their collection basis change due to changes in the regulations or taxation practice, the prices shall be revised correspondingly.